 The project continued in the 2019-2020 academic year, with two more presentations.
 The first presentation was from Solange Captan, Esq., Director of Tuition and Counsel for SINAI Schools, who presented “Best Practices & Special Education.”
 You can listen to this lecture.

-The second presentation was given by Professor Samuel J. Levine, Director of the Jewish Law Institute, presented "Neurodiversity in the Torah," in conversation with Dr. Ian Hale, author of Asperger's, Autism & You.
+The second presentation, "Neurodiversity in the Torah," was given by Professor Samuel J. Levine, Director of the Jewish Law Institute, in conversation with Dr. Ian Hale, author of Asperger's, Autism & You.

 To view the lecture:

 In September 2020, The Jewish Law Institute hosted a conference, "Jewish Law in Comparative Context."
 As part of that Conference, Rabbi Michael Levy, President of Yad HaChazakah - The Jewish Disability Empowerment Center, and Professor Stephen Mark Shore, an internationally renowned speaker on autism gave presentations.